Where to Stay in Lyon First Time: 8 Best Areas

 💰 Best budget hotel:Hôtel Vaubecour

-So, which arrondissement to stay in Lyon, I’m going to show you the 8 best areas to stay in Lyon.
+So, which arrondissement to stay in Lyon, I’m going to show you the 8 best areas to stay in Lyon for tourists and first-time travelers.
 I will go over what each one has to offer, why I have included it, and what could make it the ideal place for you.

-La Presqu’lle is the best area to stay in Lyon for first-time travelers due to its prime location.
-Located at the center of the city, La Presqu’lle is packed with top attractions, high-end shopping, pedestrianized streets, plenty of accommodations, and good public links.
-If you stay here, you will be located in the middle of action!
+La Presqu’ile is the best overall area to stay in Lyon for first-time travelers due to its prime location and excellent connection to transportation.
+Located at the center of the city, La Presqu’ile is packed with top attractions, high-end shopping, pedestrianized streets, and accommodations.

 La Presqu’lle literally translates to “The Peninsula” and is the heart of Lyon and is a UNESCO World Heritage site.
 Stretching from the foot of the Croix Rousse hill to the confluence of the Rhone and Saone rivers, it is bordered by Perrache station and the Confluence to the south and Pentes de la Croix-Rousse to the north.